anayrat/blog/content/post/2021/2021-09-01-partitioning-usage.en.md

 I think I've covered the main use cases that came to my mind.

-Obviously, the implementation of partitioning implies a bigger complexity (management of partitions...) and limitations that will have to be studied before.
+Obviously, the implementation of partitioning implies a bigger complexity (management of partitions...) and limitations that will have to be studied upstream.

 [^1]: "BRIN indexes provide similar benefits to horizontal partitioning or sharding but without needing to explicitly declare partitions." - <https://en.wikipedia.org/wiki/Block_Range_Index>